Jo5629/jo5629-jrankings/README.md

 - `jranking.Builder:new()` - Returns a new instance, but there is no filepath.

 **Methods:**

-`pname` is a string and is a name of a valid player.

 - `load()` - Loads the rankings from filepath.
   - Returns `boolean`.